The best flexible pricing strategies for SaaS businesses

 Adobe’s products immediately come to mind.
 For instance, with Adobe Acrobat, you can work with PDFs for a reasonable price.
 If you want to do practically anything beyond that, you must upgrade or buy add-ons.

-Other SaaS businesses using forms of captive pricing include financial services platform Square and tax filing software TurboTax.
+Other SaaS businesses that use forms of captive pricing include the financial services platform Square and tax filing software TurboTax.

 Cost-based pricing